Federal Judge Blocks Trump Administration's Rollback of Migratory Bird Protection

 “That has been the letter of the law for the past century,” it continues.
 “But if the Department of the Interior has its way, many mockingbirds and other migratory birds that delight people and support ecosystems throughout the country will be killed without legal consequence.”

-Born in Lee County, Alabama, Judge Caproni grew up a 2.5-hour drive away from the hometown Harper Lee, the literary pride of the “Cotton State” whose novel stands as an icon of fictional civil rights lawyering.
+Born in Lee County, Alabama, Judge Caproni grew up a 2.5-hour drive away from the hometown of Harper Lee, the literary pride of the “Cotton State” whose novel stands as an icon of fictional civil rights lawyering.

 Since Barack Obama appointed her to New York’s federal bench in 2013, Caproni’s droll wit and remnants of her Southern dialect occasionally has made their mark on her cases.